coder/exectrace/README.md

 # exectrace [![Go Reference](https://pkg.go.dev/badge/cdr.dev/execsnoop.svg)](https://pkg.go.dev/cdr.dev/execsnoop)

-Simple [eBPF](https://ebpf.io/)-based exec snooping on Linux, packaged as a simple Go library.
+Simple [eBPF](https://ebpf.io/)-based exec snooping on Linux, packaged as a Go library.

 exectrace compiles an [eBPF program](./bpf/handler.c) with the specified `clang` compiler on demand (which is very quick), then loads the program into the kernel